our

 On location and Year-round –

-- Deposit bins are made available to employees for collecting cans.
+- Deposit bins (Consignaction) are made available to employees for collecting cans.

 - Since the 2022 edition, tickets for the event are only available in electronic version.